 Affirmative Marketing plans should be updated every five (5) years, or when there are significant changes to the demographics of the project or the local housing market area.
-14 However, the beneficiaries, contractors, subcontractors, or other parties and participants involved in the implementation and execution of CDBG-DR Housing programs should periodically evaluate the results of implementing their AFHM Plan.
-This, in order to assess the populations who were benefitted, which efforts were effective outreach tools during the plan's implementation, and which efforts were not effective in engaging potential applicants, especially those populations requiring special outreach.
+16 However, the beneficiaries, contractors, subcontractors, or other parties and participants involved in the implementation and execution of CDBG-DR/MIT Housing programs should periodically evaluate the results of implementing their AFHM Plan.
+This evaluation is vital, in order to assess the benefitted populations, whether or not efforts were effective, and identify which efforts were effective engaging potential applicants and as outreach tools during the plan's implementation, and which efforts were not effective in engaging potential applicants, especially those populations requiring special outreach.